Continuity of functions at a point

 That is, whenthe limit of this function from below at this point is equal to the limit of the function from above at this point is equal to the value of the function at this point.

-If any of the equality is not satisfied, the function is discontinuous at a point
+If any of the equality is not satisfied, the function

 , and the point is called the discontinuity .